juliolugo96/AyDA-B2018/README.md

 ### How do I make my own bot for my team?

-- Create a Telegram bot from the BotFather.
+- Create a Telegram bot from the [BotFather](https://telegram.me/BotFather).
 - Keep the token generated when the creation is successful.
 - Add the recently created bot as Administrator to your Telegram group.
-- Follow the steps indicated above for Telegram but using your own token and your own *Chat ID* (here you'll paste your group's unique name in the specified format).
+- Follow the steps indicated above for Telegram but using your own token and your own *Chat ID* (here you will paste your group's unique name in the specified format).
 - Here you're free to use your own commit format.

 ### How do I install DeSIGNAR in my computer?

 Really, dude?
 Ugh, that's one of the **easiest things ever**.
-You'll find info [here](https://github.com/R3mmurd/DeSiGNAR).
+You will find info [here](https://github.com/R3mmurd/DeSiGNAR).